Ask - /faq/6152/gender-identification-for-trans-and-gender-diverse-students/Go back a step

 - Download the Change to Personal Details form

-- Complete the form and in the field marked 'gender', select male, female, or trans/intersex/other
+- Complete the form and in the field marked 'gender', select your gender identifier or select ‘prefer not to say’.

 - Submit the form online to Stop 1.